top of page

 A silver ring combining polished and oxidized surfaces, highlighting contrast, texture, and depth in jewelry design.

-When choosing silver jewelry, most people focus first on form, then on stones, and only lastly on the surface.
-Yet the surface finish is often what defines the true character of a piece.
+When I choose silver jewelry, I often find myself captivated by the surface finish.
+Most people focus first on form, then on stones, and only lastly on the surface.
+Yet, the surface finish often defines the true character of a piece.
+A polished surface creates a clean, modern look, while oxidized silver introduces depth, texture, and a more expressive visual language.
+So, the question is not simply polished or oxidized?
+It’s about what the design is trying to communicate.

 In this guide, you will discover what oxidized silver is, how it differs from polished silver, why designers use it, and which types of jewelry benefit most from this technique.